Sujon-Ahmed/Practice-PHP/04.PHP Variables/README.md

 PHP the global keyword
 ---------------------------
-The global keyword is used to access a global variable from within a function To do this, use the global keyword before the variables (inside the function).
+The global keyword is used to access a global variable from within a function.
+To do this, use the global keyword before the variables (inside the function).